SM UB-33: Design

-A German Type UB II submarine, UB-33 had a displacement of 274 t when at the surface and 303 t while submerged.
+A Type UB II submarine, UB-33 had a displacement of 274 t when at the surface and 303 t while submerged.
 She had a total length of 36.90 m, a beam of 4.37 m, and a draught of 3.69 m.
 The submarine was powered by two Benz six-cylinder diesel engines producing a total 270 PS, two Siemens-Schuckert electric motors producing 280 PS, and one propeller shaft.
 She was capable of operating at depths of up to 50 m.

 The submarine had a maximum surface speed of 9.06 kn and a maximum submerged speed of 5.71 kn.
 When submerged, she could operate for 45 nmi at 4 kn; when surfaced, she could travel 7030 nmi at 5 kn.
 UB-33 was fitted with two 50 cm torpedo tubes, four torpedoes, and one 8.8 cm Uk L/30 deck gun.
 She had a complement of twenty-one crew members and two officers and a 42-second dive time.

 Fate

 UB-33 was mined and sunk around the Varne Bank on 11 April 1918.
 The wreck of UB-33 lies 77 ft below the surface of the water.
 The amount of clearance between the submarine and ships' keels passing directly overhead is very small, making it a risk for the heavy cross-channel ship traffic in the area.
+In 2007 efforts began to lift and move the wreck to deeper waters to ensure safety for passing ships.
 The wreck is officially classified as a war grave and therefore it cannot be deliberately destroyed.